 Considering the feasible paths of isotherms and residue curves in the vicinity of nodes and saddles for homogeneous mixtures, Bushmakin and Kish (1957) and Bushmakin and Molodenko (1957) established the correspondence between their trajectories.
-It was found that residue curves begin or end at a (node) singular point that is an isotherm point itself (named dot isotherm), Figures 7a, b, c.
-Residue curves have a hyperbolic shape near the singular point if a finite length isotherm passes through this (saddle) singular point, Figure 7d, e, f.
+It was found that residue curves begin or end at a (node) singular point that is an isotherm point itself (named dot isotherm), Figs. 7a-c.
+Residue curves have a hyperbolic shape near the singular point if a finite length isotherm passes through this (saddle) singular point, Figs. 7d-f.
 If all the residue curves terminates in a singular point, then the point is a stable node.
+If all the residue curves extend from a singular point, then the point is an unstable node.
 If the residue curves both approach and depart a singular point, then the point is a saddle.

 Gurikov (1958) proposed to use the qualitative theory of ordinary differential equations to analyze the behavior of residue curves, and in this context, a singular point that is an initial or a final point of the residue curves is a node, and a singular point in which the residue curves have a hyperbolic shape near it is a saddle.
-Analyzing the combined solution of Equation (6) and the thermodynamic stability criteria, Gurikov showed that the residue curve system for ternary mixtures does not have singular points of the type focus or isola.
-However, the singular points can be nonelementary (i.e., armchair saddles) (see Section 7.2).
+Analyzing the combined solution of Eq.
+(6) and the thermodynamic stability criteria, Gurikov showed that the residue curve system for ternary mixtures does not have singular points of the type focus or isola.